- Patients

 Ledderhose disease, also called plantar fibromatosis or Dupuytren’s of the foot, is a benign thickening of the connective tissue (fascia) in the sole of the foot.2-4

-The main symptom for most people is usually a slow-growing lump in the arch of one of the feet.2,3 It typically starts as a small lump and initially may not affect quality-of-life for some time.2,3 However, over time, the nodule may grow larger where it can start to cause tenderness and pain, especially when standing or walking.2-4
+For most people, the main symptom is a slow-growing lump in the arch of the foot.2,3 It typically starts as a small lump and may not affect quality-of-life for some time.2,3 However, over time, the nodule may grow larger and can start to cause tenderness and pain, especially when standing or walking.2-4

-It is generally seen in middle-aged and elderly people and seems to occur more frequently in men than women.1,3 Some people can even experience symptoms in both feet.1,3,4
+It is generally seen in middle-aged or elderly people and occurs more frequently in men than women.1,3 Some people can experience symptoms in both feet.1,3,4

 Make an enquiry

-To learn more about radiation therapy treatment options for Ledderhose disease, make an enquiry.
-Please note a referral from a GP or specialist is needed for an initial assessment by a radiation oncologist.
+To learn more about radiation therapy for Ledderhose disease, make an enquiry.
+Please note: A referral from a GP or specialist is needed for an initial assessment by a radiation oncologist.

 What causes Ledderhose disease?